gomorpheus/morpheus-apidoc/source/includes/_errors.md

 }
 ```

-As with any API, errors can occur and when they do the Morpheus API returns an HTTP Error code.
+As with any API, errors will occur.
+When the Morpheus API encounters an error, it returns an HTTP Error Code, **not 200 OK**.

+The response body typically returns valid JSON, even when an error occurs.

 ### Error Codes

 The Morpheus API uses the following error codes:

-Error Code | Meaning
+Error Code | Description
 ---------- | -------
 400 | Bad Request -- Your request failed.
-It may just require you to pass more information.
+It may just require you to change your request parameters.
 401 | Unauthorized -- Your API key is invalid.
 Check your Authorization header.
 403 | Forbidden -- Your API key does not have the required role or permissions.
 404 | Not Found -- The specified resource could not be found.